 - Return on common stockholders’ equity ratio

 Activity ratios (also known as turnover ratios) measure the efficiency of a firm or company in generating revenues by converting its production into cash or sales.
-Generally a fast conversion increases revenues and profits.
+A fast conversion generally increases both revenues and profits.

-Activity ratios show how frequently the assets are converted into cash or sales and, therefore, are frequently used in conjunction with liquidity ratios for a deep analysis of liquidity.
+Activity ratios show how frequently the assets are converted into cash or sales and are, therefore, frequently used in conjunction with liquidity ratios for a deep analysis of entities’ liquidity status.

 Some important activity ratios are: